 All SUNY Cortland students have access to the Student Code of Conduct.
-Copies are available in the Student Conduct Office and the Student Government Association (SGA) office and this document is also accessible on the Student Conduct Office website (https://www2.cortland.edu/judaffairs/).
+Copies are available in the Student Conduct Office and the Student Government Association (SGA) office and this document is also accessible on the Student Conduct Office website.

-CHAPTER 340: Academic Integrity
+Chapter 340: Academic Integrity

 - 340.01 Statement of Academic Integrity

 - 340.02 Violation of Academic Integrity

-- 340.03 Procedures for Handling the Violation of Academic Integrity.
+- 340.03 Procedures for Handling the Violation of Academic Integrity

 - 340.04 Responsibilities of the Academic Grievance Tribunal in Cases Involving Violation of Academic Integrity

 - 340.05 Responsibility of Administration

 - 340.06 Responsibilities of Faculty

 - 340.07 Responsibilities of Students